Public Officials

 • Water policy and regulations

-A visit to the exhibit floor – an expanse of more than 1,000 booths – will provide you access to solutions to virtually any water challenge while preparing you for the future.
-Whether you oversee a water system serving 1,000 people or 1 million, AWWA’s Annual Conference and Exposition (ACE25) can help you be the best leader for your governing body, utility, and community.
+A visit to the exhibit floor, including more than 1,000 booths, will provide you access to solutions to virtually any water challenge while preparing you for the future.
+Whether you oversee a water system serving 1,000 people or 1 million, AWWA’s Annual Conference and Exposition (ACE) an help you be the best leader for your governing body, utility, and community.

 public official breakfast